How to switch from Avalara

 Many platforms (Shopify, WooCommerce, and others) only allow one tax engine to be active at a time.

-If you’ve previously assigned Avalara tax codes to your products, you’ll want to carry that logic over to TaxCloud before going live.
+If you’ve previously assigned Avalara tax codes to your products, you’ll need to carry that logic over to TaxCloud before going live.

 TaxCloud uses a classification system called TICs (Taxability Information Codes), which function similarly to Avalara’s tax codes.
 While the systems don’t share a one-to-one mapping function, we’ll work with you to align your catalog with the appropriate TICs to ensure product-level taxability is preserved in all states.